cynic-net/comci/NOTES.md

 A particular test result is identified by:

-1. The name of the test suite.
-(LV1: n dozen)
-2. The tree object from which the working copy was created.
-    (We do not store results of tests on dirty working copies.)
-    (LV2: 26*26 = ~1k, LV3: <5k)
+1. The tree object from which the working copy was created.
+We do not store results of tests on dirty working copies.
+(LV1: 26*26 = ~1k, LV3: <5k)
+2. The name of the test suite.
+(LV2: n dozen)
 3. The worktree in which the test was run, identified by:
     a.
 User name (or name of test system)
     b.
 Host identifier of some sort (Name?
 MAC address?)